katherineha11/tut1_groupA_katherineha_userInput/README.md

 1. Open the sketch in your browser.
 2. Hover your mouse over the wheels to explore and interact with each wheel.
 3. Press **ENTER** to activate shaking animation.
-4. Click on a wheel to start the broke and fall-down sequence.
+4. Click on a random wheel to start the broke and fall-down sequence.
 5. After the screen turns white, the stacking game begins!!!
 6. Use **← / → arrow keys** to move the falling wheel left and right as you want.
 7. Try to stack wheels accurately.
 The game ends when the stack reaches the top.